SooYou/plugged/test/README.md

 }
 ```

-2. you need to have at least 2 other accounts in the test room and the waitlist
+2. You need to have at least 2 other accounts in the test room and the waitlist

-3. one of the 2 should have no moderation rights
+3. One of the 2 should have no moderation rights

-4. you need to set a test room (obviously)
+4. You need to set a test room (obviously)

-5. the account on which you let the test run should at least be CO-HOST
+5. The account on which you let the test run should at least be CO-HOST

-6. all 3 accounts should have at least one playlist and 2 media files in it
+6. All 3 accounts should have at least one playlist and 2 media files in it

 Usage